Digital Arts and Media Design, B.Des.

 Incoming First Year Students

 Incoming first year students must apply to Penn State.
-Students who are accepted to DART through the undergraduate admissions application will be admitted to the School of Visual Arts pre-major (AAART).
+Students who are accepted will be admitted to the School of Visual Arts pre-major (AAART) with the intended major of Digital Arts & Media Design (DART).
 Students will submit a portfolio for entrance to DART (B.DES) major at the end of their 2nd semester.

 Change of Major/Change of Campus Students